The following are additional tools and resources that are maintained by the TCP Unit:

 Below are several examples of TMPs:

 TMP Example 1, TMP Example 2, TMP Example 3, TMP Example 4, TMP Example 5, TMP Example 5 Appendix (12 MB)

 This web-based tool is used to determine when traffic volumes are low enough for travel lanes to be safely closed for construction.

 To request a Traffic Analysis for a Work Zone from a Region Traffic Analyst, please use the Traffic Analysis Work Request Form.

-Temporary transverse rumble strips require State Traffic Engineer approval based upon an engineering analysis/study.
-Please fill out the form and provide all relevant information.
-A engineering analysis/study may also be required.
-Please submit the form to the Traffic Control Plans Engineer as soon as possible in the project development phase of the project for approval.
+Use of temporary transverse rumble strips requires ODOT approval, based upon an engineering study or analysis.
+Please complete the form and include all relevant information.
+Submit form to the Traffic Control Plans Engineer as soon as possible in the project development phase of the project for approval.